omchaudhari1107/ML-Cheat-Sheet/README.md

 # Machine Learning

 ## Matplotlib
-- how to import it and plot a graph for Scattering and Ploting :
+- how to import it and plot a graph for Scattering and Plotting :

 - for more [visit](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.scatter.html)